AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 ## Enable Virtual Nodes with AKS cluster
-The virtual nodes are configured to use a seprate virtual network subnet.
+The virtual nodes are configured to use a separate virtual network subnet.
 ACI subnet must have the delegated permissions to connect Azure resources between the AKS cluster.
-All of the commands are executed from the windows RDP server we buidl above in the Virtual Network.
+All of the commands are executed from the windows RDP server we build above in the Virtual Network.

 1. Enable the addons procedure is provided below:
 ```